-Many of our supervised GPs will be starting their first General Practice job in Australia in 2019.
+Many of our supervised GPs have started and will be starting their first General Practice job in Australia.
 For this reason, we have put together an overview regarding AHPRA’s supervision requirements for General Practice under each level of supervision.

 Are you an International Medical Graduate (IMG)?

 Yes – If you have been granted Limited or Provisional Registration with AHPRA, you’ll be required to complete a minimum of 12 months supervised practice in Australia.

 No – So long as you hold General AHPRA Registration.

 Who can provide supervision?

 In our experience, AHPRA can be very strict with regards to their Supervision Guidelines.
 As a general rule, supervisors should be Vocationally Registered and have held their Specialist AHPRA Registration in the field of General Practice for a minimum of 3 years.

 Let’s get technical!
 Principle Supervisors & Co-Supervisors must not:

 - have conditions imposed on their AHPRA registration or undertakings accepted by the Board as a result of health, performance or conduct issues

 - be a relative or domestic partner of the IMG, and